BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

-This is very similar to the puppet V2 exploit except we are now using the Uniswap V3 protocol which introduces the idea of concentrated liquidity by seperating the price range of the liquidity pool into discrete ticks.
+This is very similar to the puppet V2 exploit except we are now using the Uniswap V3 protocol which introduces the idea of concentrated liquidity by separating the price range of the liquidity pool into discrete ticks.
 A great resource in in learning the new Uniswap V3 protocol is the [Uniswap v3 Development Book](https://uniswapv3book.com/).